Service Selection Overview

 Multiple commands - Scrapli

-Using TextFSM with a Data Extraction Service
+Using TextFSM with a Data Processing Service

 That produces the following Service result: